I Love Recipe

 🔥 Nutrition Info

-One serving of this Potato Sujebi (수제비) is estimated to be approximately 400-500 kcal.
+One serving of this potato sujebi (수제비) is estimated to be approximately 400-500 kcal.

 Protein is estimated at about 15-20g, and fat at about 5-10g.

-Potatoes are rich in Vitamin C and potassium, aiding in immune system strengthening and sodium excretion.
+Potatoes are rich in vitamin C and potassium, aiding in immune system strengthening and sodium excretion.

 💬 Frequently Asked Questions